vmware-tanzu/tanzu-dev-portal/content/outcomes/cloud-native-development-in-practice/service-discovery.md

 -   Describe the pros and cons of using Client Side Load Balancing
 -   Explain how to add Client Side Load Balancing and Service Discovery to an application
--   Identify the differences between routing through the GoRouter and container to container networking
+-   Identify the differences between routing through the Gorouter and container to container networking

 ## Get started